News

 - Thursdays: 12:15h at Building E2.2 -- Günter-Hotz Lecture hall I (0.01)

-Tutorials (to pick between, start on April 21st):
+Tutorials (to pick between, start on April 21st, participation not mandatory):

 - Mondays: 12:15h at Building E1.3 -- HS002